Office of International Programs

-The exception is the advanced level of Italian language courses; they are usually worth 3 semester-hour credits.
-Students who have not taken Italian before will register for the Introductory Italian I and the Culture and Community course.
+Students who have not taken Italian before will register for the Introductory Italian course.

 Loyola will transfer all courses, grades and credits where a "D" or higher is earned in approved courses.
 Students cannot register for courses on a pass/fail or satisfactory/unsatisfactory basis.
 The grades from abroad are factored into Loyola’s QPA.
-So that Loyola can transfer the grades, we must receive the Syracuse official transcript in a timely manner.
-Students are responsible for requesting an official transcript from Syracuse University and having it sent to Loyola.
-A student’s Syracuse account must be up to date before an official transcript will be sent to Loyola.
+Students are responsible for requesting an official transcript from Fairfield University and having it sent to Loyola in a timely manner.
+A student’s Fairfield's account must be up to date before an official transcript will be sent to Loyola.

 Length of Stay